- About us

-We hope you are getting your house filled up with tasty treats for Christmas but did you know many of these can be poisonous to your pets?
-For example, chocolate is toxic and whilst a tiny chunk is likely to be ok, but anything more could be a problem – please, to be safe always give proper ‘dog chocolate’.
+We hope you are getting your house filled up with tasty treats for Christmas but did you know, many of these can be poisonous to your pets?
+For example, chocolate is toxic and whilst a tiny chunk is likely to be ok, anything more could be a problem.
+Please, to be safe always give proper ‘dog chocolate’.

-As tasty as they are for us, they can cause kidney failure, liver failure and other problems in our pets.
-Raisins and grapes are VERY toxic and can cause kidney failure, nobody is quite sure why, so they should be avoided entirely, so no mince pies or Christmas pudding.
+As tasty as they are for us, they can cause kidney failure, liver failure and other problems for our pets.
+Raisins and grapes are VERY toxic and can cause kidney failure.
+Nobody is quite sure why, so they should be avoided entirely.
+That means no mince pies or Christmas pudding!

 The toxic list also includes the sweetener xylitol, which in even small amounts can be highly toxic.
 Xylitol can be found in chewing gum, some sweets, mints, toothpaste, and mouthwash.

 Also, human food, treats and scraps that are a change to your pets normal diet can cause stomach upsets, vomiting, diarrhoea and even more serious conditions such as Pancreatitis which can be fatal.
 Be careful with turkey bones as they can perforate intestines.